NUMBUKU/neural-network/README.md

 "'the name of your net'.improve(the list of the wanted outputs, how much it is allowed to change the parameters);" The namespace is "net::neural_net::".

-To include the file have it in the same folder and type: '# include "neural_net.h"'.
+To include the file have it in the same folder and type: '# include "neural_net.cpp"'.

 That's it, I hope you learn something.